Colette J. Fehr

 I take the responsibility of my role as a couple’s therapist very seriously.
 You are entrusting me with the inner workings of your most private, valuable relationship.
 I take great care to respect each person’s perspective and to collaborate on creating positive changes that serve you both.
 There is no blaming or “taking sides” in my couples therapy process.
 Instead, we will work together to uncover the patterns of disconnection that are in the way of having the relationship you want.
 My goal is to help you reconnect with your partner and develop heathy, authentic intimacy.

-The couples therapy process begins with an initial intake that typically lasts an hour and a half.
-During this time, I will gather an attachment history and a history of the relationship, and we will begin formulating goals for therapy.
-Following the initial intake, I will meet with each partner separately for one session to obtain a more detailed individual history and perspective on the relationship.
-From there, the three of us will reconvene to finalize goals and begin our collaboration.
+In my work with couples I utilize Emotionally Focused Therapy (EFT), which is the gold standard in evidenced-based treatment for relationships.
+I am one of only a few therapists in the Orlando area who is certified by ICEEFT in EFT.
+The couples therapy process begins with the assessment phase.
+The first step is an intake session in which I will get an idea of the history of the relationship and where you’re getting stuck, and we will begin formulating your goals for therapy.
+Following the initial intake, I will meet with each partner separately for one session to obtain a more detailed individual attachment history.
+From there we will move into the working phase and the three of us will reconvene to finalize goals and begin our collaboration.

 Occasionally, throughout the course of therapy, there may be a need for another individual session with you or your partner, but the majority of our work will be done with both of you in session.
-Couples therapy sessions are typically from 50-80 minutes long and are usually weekly or bi-monthly.
-The frequency and length of each session, as well as the duration of the course of therapy, will be determined by the urgency of the presenting issues and your specific needs.
+Couples therapy sessions are typically 50 minutes and are usually weekly or bi-monthly.
+Often a full course of EFT can be completed in 13 to 20 sessions but the frequency of sessions, as well as the duration of the course of therapy, will be determined by the urgency of the presenting issues and your specific needs.

 Congratulations!
 You and your partner have made the decision to commit to one another and become a new family.
 This relationship is undoubtedly the most valuable and potentially rewarding one you’ll ever have, so, of course, you want it to be healthy, satisfying, and full of love and laughter.